SophMC/notechain/README.md

 ####Day 9

-Opening an [issue](https://github.com/SophMC/notechain/issues/1) on the timestamp problem.
+Opened an [issue](https://github.com/SophMC/notechain/issues/1) on the timestamp problem.

 ----------------